nickbar01234/boxed-builder/README.md

 Builder(Shop).open(false).open(); // false
 ```

-**Lazily** purposefully only expose getters for properties that have been
+**Boxed-Builder** only exposes getters for properties that have been
 initialized to prevent accessing `undefined` values inadvertently.

-## Merge
+### Merge

-After creating a new Builder, you can optionally initialize it with another
+After creating a new builder, you can optionally initialize it with another
 object, using a shallow merge.
-Note that **Lazily** only allows you to merge
+Note that the builder only allows you to merge
 when no values are initialized; i.e, you can't merge after using a `setter` or
 initialization.